Chris-Hawblitzel/rust/verify/rust_verify/docs/equality-and-references-support-and-encoding.md

 When referencing a `Structural` type from a separate module where some of the fields are not visible (not `pub`/ `pub(crate)`), we encode the entire type as an opaque z3 "sort".

+## `builtin::Immutable`, `builtin::ImmutableEq` for adts that (may) have interior mutability (and/or raw pointers) but expose an "immutable" interface

+When a type may have interior mutability, but exposes an "immutable" interface (through its entire API), the user can mark it `Immutable`.
+Additionally, the trait `builtin::ImmutableEq` asserts that `==` conforms to "mathematical" (smt) equality. `Immutable` is required for `ImmutableEq`.